 2017 has been an extraordinarily successful year for the Institute, a year in which we launched the National Clinical Trial for the Zero Childhood Cancer program in conjunction with the Kids Cancer Centre at Sydney Children’s Hospital, Randwick.
 We have also achieved tremendous grant funding success, significant fundraising support and finessed our strategic plan for 2018-2022 that will ensure our continued progress towards our vision of one day curing every child with cancer,

-2016 has been an extraordinarily successful year for the Institute, a year in which we celebrated the 40th anniversary of the Institute’s foundation and reflected on the progress we have made towards one day curing every child with cancer.
-This year, we delivered on a number of key strategic goals and set in train multiple new initiatives.
-We are now reaping the benefits of the platforms, programs and partnerships established over the last few years, and this year set new records for both research grants and fundraising.
-All this puts us in a better position than ever to translate our research into improving outcomes for children.
+This year, we delivered on a number of key strategic goals and embarked upon multiple new initiatives.
+We are now reaping the benefits of the platforms, programs, partnerships and collaborations we established over the last few years, and this year we again set new records for both research grants and fundraising.
+Our success in 2017, outlined in our Annual Review, has put us in a better position than ever to translate our research as quickly as possible from our lab benches to the bedsides of children, to improve the outcomes for children.

 - Starting in January and across the year, we focused on refining our strategic direction that will bring us closer to one day curing every child.
 With the external Strategic Plan 2018-2022 launch in early 2018.

 - In February, our research into new drug treatments for neuroblastoma received a Program Grant of $6.6 million over five years from National Health and Medical Research Council (NHMRC) to conduct substantial research to find more effective targeted treatments for neuroblastoma, and then take those treatments to clinical trials.

 - Before March, three grants totalling almost $1.3 million were awarded from NSW Government to research from Children's Cancer Institute to investigate mew treatments for neuroblastoma, including 12 early career fellowships and six career development fellowships, as well as a translational program grant.